The Social Impact of Food Waste

 In some ways, many of us may have lost our ability to truly see the value in our food.
 There is a certain feeling of helplessness, or even shame, built into our relationship with what we consume, and what we are quick to toss away.

 Both in Canada, and likewise on a global scale, we simultaneously identify overproduction and food surpluses in some areas while food shortages occur in others.
 At the exact same time that so many of our community members face a lack of sustainable access to healthy and nutritious foods, Canadians are also wasting nearly 2.2 million tonnes of edible food each year.
-In total, this costs us an excess of $17 billion collectively, and costs the average Canadian household more than $1100 per year.
+In total, this costs us an excess of $17 billion collectively and costs the average Canadian household more than $1100 per year.

 It is no surprise that all this wasted food comes with such a high price tag, but it isn’t only a matter of lost funds or profits that we should be concerned with.
 What is wasted goes far beyond the food product itself and the value of the item on the shelf.
 When we simply toss our food away, we “are also wasting all the resources, water, energy, land, and labour required to grow, harvest, transport, store, process, and cook our food.